HangenYuu/SeeFood102/README.md

-**Update: The app is live!
-Head to [https://huggingface.co/spaces/HangenYuu/SeeFood102Gradio](https://huggingface.co/spaces/HangenYuu/SeeFood102Gradio) to try out.**
+**Update: The app is offline now due to the cost of cloud deployment.
+I was quite sad, but my wallet would get even sadder if I continue 🥲🥲🥲.**

 # SeeFood102 (= SeeFood101 + MLOps)